Desperate voters book last-minute flights to the polls: ‘Five hours of flying is more than worth it’

 After landing at about 10 a.m., she hailed a ride-share to a polling place a short drive from the airport.
 Rain meant the line was short, and a half-hour later, she had cast her ballot at the polls and taken a selfie with an “I Voted” sticker to document it.
 By 1 p.m., she was on her flight back to Maryland, reading up on muscle physiology for her medical school classes.

-Though the whole ordeal set her back hundreds of dollars, Bynone said she has no regrets.
+Though the whole ordeal set her back hundreds of dollars, Bynoe said she has no regrets.
 The coronavirus pandemic, as well as President Trump’s responses to racial justice protests this summer, motivated her to head to Florida to vote for Joe Biden.

 “Five hours of flying is more than worth it to prevent four more years of this president,” she said.